peerlibrary/meteor-blaze-components/README.md

 component()
 ```

 Returns the component.
-Useful in templates to get a reference to the component.
+Useful in templates and mixins to get a reference to the component.

 <a name="reference_instance_currentComponent"></a>
 ```javascript